 Children should begin each session with a fresh start on green.

-Records will be kept on CPOMS of children's behaviours in order to establish any patterns or consistent low levels of disruption.
+Where deemed appropriate, records will be kept on CPOMS of children's behaviours in order to establish any patterns or consistent low levels of disruption.

 Managing Behaviour at Lunchtimes